Geodesics and flows in a Poissonian city: Making connections in the Poissonian city

-We can now deduce that the two semi-perimeter routes provided by \(\partial\mathcal{C}(p^-,p^+)\) will often \emph{not} be geodesics; the boundary \(\partial\mathcal{C}(p^-,p^+)\) is composed of the initial parts of four independent growth processes, contributing four independent initial excesses each of mean \(\tfrac{2}{3}\log n\) and variance proportional to \(\log n\); the remainder of the excess will be of order less than \(\sqrt{\log n}\).
-Accordingly there is an even chance that the least excess is achieved by crossing over from top side to bottom side so as to use the smallest possible \(\tfrac{2}{3}\log n \pm \text{const.}\times\sqrt{\log n}\) contribution.
-Calculations of the caricature of Section \ref{sec:caricature} makes it plain that such a crossover can be achieved at the very modest price of adding just a bounded term to the excess, and therefore there is a substantial positive chance that one of the crossover routes is shorter than either of the semi-perimeter routes.
+We can now deduce that the two semipe\-rimeter routes provided by $\partial\mathcal{C}(p^-,p^+)$ will often \textit{not} be network geodesics.
+The boundary $\partial\mathcal{C}(p^-,p^+)$ is composed of the initial parts of four independent growth processes, contributing four independent initial excesses, each of mean $\frac{2}{3}\log n$\vadjust{\goodbreak} and variance proportional to $\log n$; the remainder of the excess will be of order less than $\sqrt{\log n}$.
+Accordingly, there is an even chance that the least excess is achieved by crossing over from top side to bottom side so as to use the smallest possible $\frac{2}{3}\log n \pm\mbox{const.}\times\sqrt{\log n}$ contribution.
+Calculations of the caricature of Section~\ref{sec:caricature} make it plain that such a crossover can be achieved at the very modest price of adding just a bounded term to the excess, and therefore there is a substantial positive chance that one of the crossover routes is shorter than either of the semiperimeter routes.

-In fact we conjecture that the two semi-perimeter routes provided by \(\partial\mathcal{C}(p^-,p^+)\) are never geodesics; in particular it should be possible to achieve modest reductions in the excess by using crossovers very close to source and destination nodes \(p^-\) and \(p^+\).
+In fact, we conjecture that the two semiperimeter routes provided by $\partial\mathcal{C}(p^-$, $p^+)$ are never network geodesics; in particular, it should be possible to achieve modest reductions in the excess by using crossovers very close to source and destination nodes $p^-$ and $p^+$.